SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 This target is interpreted to cover research about:
 * increasing international cooperation for clean energy research and technology (phrase 1)
 * improving access to clean energy research and technology, in part via transfers of technology between sectors/actors (phrase 1)
-* promoting investment in clean energy research and technology, here we include e.g. development assistance (phrase 1)
+* promoting investment in clean energy research and technology, here we include development assistance (phrase 1)
 * promoting investment in energy infrastructure (phrase 2).

 Here, "clean" is interpreted to include also low-carbon due to the specific mention of cleaner fossil fuel technologies in the target.
 This target consists of 2 phrases.